-And if you have children, no matter what age, then you understand these feelings.
-These instincts.
 Parents are always aware of any possible dangers to their children.

-[4:45] And make sure that their children are not open to any kind of harm.
+And they make sure that their children are not open to any kind of harm.
 That's the way things are in a healthy family.
-A healthy family is a place of great love.

-Of great care.
-And great safety.
-And to have that place of love, that place of care, that place of safety.
-It requires protection.
-If children are to be loved and cared for.
+A healthy family is a place of great love, great care, and great safety.
+But to have that place of love, that place of care, that place of safety, it requires protection.

-Then all those who might harm them must be excluded and rejected.
+If children are to be loved and cared for, then all those who might harm them must be excluded and rejected.
 And rejected and excluded really severely.

 Because protecting the children is paramount.

-That is our chief concern.
-Well, these are the kind of values we need to hold in mind.
-As we come to the letter of 2 John.
-It's a letter about how the church family can be a place of love and unity.
+It is our chief concern.
+Well, these are the kind of values that we need to hold in mind as we come to the letter of 2 John.